-- > Choose subjects you enjoy and do well in. - Consider your Year 10 subject progress and achievements so far; how are you progressing in certain subjects compared to others? - > If you already study the subject, ask your teacher about what grade you might hope to achieve at GCSE level. - > Think about what you want to do when you eventually leave school find out what qualifications will be most useful to you for your future career. - Consult the NI Skills Barometer booklet, available on our school website, below the KS4 Curriculum Guide 2023.
+- Choose subjects you enjoy and do well in. - Consider your Year 10 subject progress and achievements so far; how are you progressing in certain subjects compared to others? - > If you already study the subject, ask your teacher about what grade you might hope to achieve at GCSE level. - Think about what you want to do when you eventually leave school find out what qualifications will be most useful to you for your future career. - Consult the NI Skills Barometer booklet, available on our school website, below the KS4 Curriculum Guide 2023.
 It identifies where the skill gaps will be over the next ten years in Northern Ireland.
-It highlights the types of subjects and jobs that will be in demand. - Discuss possible choices with your parents/guardians. - Find out as much as you can about subjects before making your final decision.
+It highlights the types of subjects and jobs that will be in demand. - Consider whether you prefer coursework based subjects or exam based subjects. - Discuss possible choices with your parents/guardians. - Find out as much as you can about subjects before making your final decision.
 Read carefully how a subject is assessed to consider if this type of assessment will suit your learning style particularly if the subject is new to you. - > Talk to older students about their experiences on different courses did they make the correct choices?
 If not, why not? - Ask for advice in school if there is something you are unsure about.